For the Feelers of Feelings

 I’ve come to discover that sensitive people, especially women, are some of the strongest people I know.
 There is nothing weak about us.
 I think we’re kind of cool.
 (High fives all around.)

-The only thing I needed to stop being sensitive about what how sensitive I am.
+The only thing I needed to stop being sensitive about was how sensitive I am.

 I am learning to love and respect my feelings, even when they go all Tasmanian devil on me.
 I’m a work in progress because there is a lot of toxic thinking to undo, but I have never felt freer.